 The narrow, 53-mile-wide Bering Strait is the only connection between the Pacific and Arctic oceans.
-The ecological significance of the Bering Strait region is tremendous.
 Three marine water masses flow from the northern Bering Sea into the Chukchi Sea, and eventually the Beaufort Sea, via the Bering Strait.
 These currents carry relatively warm and nutrient-rich water that fuels the extremely high plankton and sea floor productivity for which the region is known.

 Many marine and anadromous fishes, including species important for subsistence such as Pacific salmon, use the Bering Strait.
 Hundreds of thousands of marine mammals of several species migrate through the strait in both spring and fall.
 These ice-dependent or ice-associated mammals include bowhead, beluga, and gray whales; Pacific walrus; ringed, ribbon, spotted, and bearded seals; and occasionally polar bears.